Many Joyful Noises

 In the Greek tradition, the word “music” encompasses the belief that all art is inspired by the Muses.
 Music in the English language is protean by definition, meaning it’s an ever-changing vessel for emotions and memories.

 I have personally experienced how God turns the chaotic noise of our lives into meaning and melody through the promise of Jesus.
 What begins as an individual note quickly swells into something bigger, and this is where true artistry comes in.
 As the ultimate Artist, Creator, and Savior, He reminds us through music about unity and empathy and open hands.
+This level of wonder and interest can only positively impact the way we show up online.

 Music as Medicine